I Tried to Master Roasted Vegetables and Somehow Only Got Worse

 Over Easy is a weekly food column by a 20-something woman who can barely cook an egg and just wants to learn how to throw together an elegant three-course meal for her friends.

-Roasting vegetables sound so easy.
+Roasted vegetables sound so easy.
 “Oh, us?” they seem to say.
 “Just toss us in some olive oil and salt, bake us for a bit, and we’re good to go.
 Or don’t, you know, it’s up to you.
 We’re good with whatever!”

 Wow, you think, that does sound easy!
-And who doesn’t love roast vegetables?
+And who doesn’t love roasted vegetables?
 They taste better than regular vegetables because they’re crispy and covered in oil, and they have the sort of rustic, casual elegance about them that makes them a relaxed but still impressive side dish (if done correctly) for an intimate dinner with friends and frenemies.
 So you cut them up, arrange them in nice, orderly lines on a baking sheet, and stick them in the oven.
 But in my experience, that’s when the seemingly demure produce develops a mind of its own, and everything goes to Hell.

 “Just kidding!” the vegetables screech from their fiery depths.
 “We’re complicated and have very specific needs and we hate you and you’re stupid and now half of us are ash and half of us are mush and your apartment is filled with smoke!
 Ahaahaha!”